Germany's integration councils — the election for everyone | DW | 17.09.2020

 "I believe that people must be able to shape their affairs where they predominantly live.
 To do so, they need to have democracy open to them," says Kremer-Buttkereit.

 "It was very important for the integration council that the vote [this year] took place on the same day as the other local elections — to increase voter turnout," Klimaszewska-Golan explained.
-She also supports expanded enfranchisement for non-Germans.
+She also supports expanded enfranchisement for non-Germans — although as EU citizens, Poles to have the right to vote in German local elections.

 But for now, with federal elections less than a year away, most people without German or EU citizenship must turn to their local integration council to get their voices heard in Germany — if they even know they exist.